JoseJesusOchoaTorres/personal-blog/content/posts/2021-02-01-functional-css-atomic-css/index.md

 - You can easily create a layout if you have a suite of Functional CSS classes.
 It could help you deliver an MVP faster.

 - You can combine other CSS methodologies with Functional CSS.

+___

+## Extra

+If you want to see these code snippets, you can set up a SASS project locally or use this option online: [Sassmeister](https://www.sassmeister.com/gist/ab229e765f0ff82daddd104ba0e394e8?token=7d33ba8d43dd8e4512997f74d65ee739954c25a4&scope=gist,read:user)